The best video hosting providers

 • Video management: Vidyard offers a video hub with library where videos can be uploaded and managed.
 CRM integration is also available.

-• Infrastructure & hosting: Cloud-based, operated by Vidyard based in Canada/USA.
+• Infrastructure & hosting: Cloud-based, operated by Vidyard in Canada/USA.
 Content is delivered via global CDNs.
 Vidyard provides APIs and integrations.

 • Ability to create custom video messages